gromain/openmoji-awesome/README.md

 #### Running the generator

-`./gradlew run` will generate a fresh version of both the openmoji-color-awesome and the openmoji-black-awesome file in the root directory of the project.
+`./gradlew run` will generate a fresh version of both the `openmoji-color-awesome.css` and the `openmoji-black-awesome.css` file in the root directory of the project.

+The script source can be found in `src/main/kotlin/Main.kt` if you want to customize the image path (Change `openmojiColorUrl` and `openmojiBlackUrl` to the URL you want to use as a source).

 You can integrate those in your project to use either color or black and white (or both!) emojis from Openmoji.